 If you want to be absolutely certain that the tick is not infected, keep the tick you removed and have it tested for pathogens in a lab.
 Note down the time and place and, if possible, disinfect the feeding spot.
 Bagging and taking the corpus delicti with you is also recommended for insurance purposes.

 Infected or not?

-Using simple test sets, which you can buy for as little as 10€, you can also test ticks for Lyme diesease from your home.
-As a layperson.
-This may sound convenient, but it’s not very reliable.
+Using simple test sets, which you can buy for as little as 10€, you can also test ticks for Lyme disease from your home.
+As a layperson, this may sound convenient, but it’s not very reliable.
 If you want to be on the safe side, you better fork out the extra money and pay approximately 30€ for a laboratory test.
 There is no do-it-yourself quick test for TBE, but there are laboratory tests, which are not much more expensive than those for Lyme disease.

 If you notice early signs of the disease or are experiencing constant discomfort, you should not play around with tests – seek medical attention immediately.
 As general rule, if you have unusual symptoms, it’s always a good idea to remain open to the possibility that you were bitten by a tick, even if didn’t notice or can’t remember.

 As with so many conditions, the more you look into tick-caused diseases, the more complex and “blurred” the situation becomes.
 A little reading is not enough to really judge the (in)effectiveness of prevention and treatment methods.